stfc/PSyclone/doc/psy_layer.rst

 Schedule
 --------

-A PSy **Schedule** object consists of a tree of objects (called Nodes in PSyclone) which can be used to describe the required schedule for a PSy layer subroutine.
+A PSy-layer schedule is represented by an **InvokeSchedule** object, which consists of a tree of PSyIR Nodes that describe the schedule for a PSy layer subroutine.
 This subroutine is called by the Algorithm layer and itself calls one or more Kernels and/or implements any required Built-in operations.
 The Node objects can currently be a **Loop**, a